A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Background

 \subsection{The Courant–Friedrichs–Lewy Condition}

 Numerical time integrators are very sensitive to the timestep size $\Delta t$.
-When $\vu(t)$ is changing rapidly, or more formally, when $\lVert\partial_t\vu(t)\rVert$ grows large, too large $\Delta t$ can lead to divergence of the numerical solution~\citep{anderson2023fundamentals}.
+When $\vu(t)$ is changing rapidly, or more formally, when $\lVert\partial_t\vu(t)\rVert$ grows large, too large $\Delta t$ can lead to divergence of the numerical solution~\citep{anderson2023fundamentals} or nonphysical solutions containing negative densities or pressures~\citep{patkar2016towards}.
 In low-speed flows, the time scale does not vary drastically, which is to say that the magnitudes of temporal derivatives do not fluctuate substantially.
 In such cases, $\Delta t$ can be chosen as a fixed value to match the smallest time scale, simplifying the numerical solution process.
 On the other hand, time scales vary greatly in high-speed flows.
 For example, shock wave interactions in supersonic and hypersonic flows produce extremely sharp spatial gradients that can only be resolved with small timestep sizes.
 Following the dissipation of these phenomena, the solution can become smoother such that the time scale is substantially larger.
-Uniform time-stepping schemes, which must maintain a timestep small enough to resolve sharp gradients even in smooth regions, therefore impose greater computational burden compared to \emph{adaptive time-stepping methods}, where timestep sizes are dynamically adjusted according to the sharpness of the solution's spatial gradients.
+Uniform time-stepping schemes, which must maintain a timestep small enough to resolve sharp gradients even in smooth regions, therefore impose greater computational burden compared to \emph{adaptive time-stepping methods}, where timestep sizes are dynamically adjusted according to the rate of change of the solution.

 Adaptive time-stepping methods employ the Courant–Friedrichs–Lewy (CFL) Condition~\citep{courant1967partial} to determine the timestep size.
 The CFL condition is a necessary condition on the timestep size to attain convergence of the numerical solution~\citep{bartels2016numerical}.
-For a single-phase flow in two spatial dimensions and a target Courant number $C\in(0,1)$, the CFL condition requires that
+For a single-phase flow in two spatial dimensions and a target Courant number $C\in(0,1)$, the condition requires that

 where $\min_{x,y}(\Delta x, \Delta y)$ is the minimum cell height and width in the spatial discretization and the maximum wave speed $\lambda_{\max}$ is defined as